skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 ![](images/map_mar_tesaro.gif)

-...and decide to head for the town marked "Dockhouse".
-A little after midnight they have to ride over an arching bridge, taking them into Central Mar Tesaro.
+...and decide to head for the town marked "Dockhouse."
+A little after midnight they have to ride over an arching bridge, taking them into central Mar Tesaro.

 ## 10th of Last Summer, 1501dy {.date}

-At about 2:30 am they come to Dockhouse.
+At about 2:30 AM they come to Dockhouse.
 The entire "town" is a collection of four buildings.
 Down by the lakeshore there is a Dockhouse where a large ferry sits quietly in the water.
 There are two other houses and some stables.
 The entire population of the town is